-Board member Pekka Puolakka is independent of the company and of the main shareholders.
+Board member J.T.
+Bergqvist is independent of the company and of the main shareholders.

-Board member Juha Koponen is independent of the company and of the main shareholders.
+Board member Juha Koponen (Board member until 20 March 2014) is independent of the company and of the main shareholders.

 Board member Jukka Mäkinen is independent of the company and of the main shareholders.